songd22/Study-Efficiency-Ratio-Benchmark/README.md

 # Study Efficiency Ratio Benchmark

 A simple as-you-go benchmark to encourage efficiency and consistent breaktime.
 A terminal-based productivity tool that provides active feedback about work efficiency over time.
 Designed for accurate feedback without bloat or gamefication.
-Instead of displaying statistics at the end of a work session, statistics will be displayed **as one studies, *** of which can be used to encourage productivity or provide insight into work habits.
+Instead of displaying statistics at the end of a work session, statistics will be displayed **as one studies,** of which this information can be used to encourage productivity or provide insight into work habits.

 # Core Concept